MS in Mechanical Engineering

 Our graduate community is truly special.
 You will join a multicultural graduate program that includes faculty, staff, and students from all over the world.
 Our faculty, staff, and student leaders will frequently advertise community events and professional development activities to support you and your unique experience.
 You will also have access to seminars, colloquia, and workshops delivered by notable engineering leaders in education, research, and industry.

 Our graduate program leadership is committed to cultivating an environment of respect and belonging.
-We actively partner with our graduate student-led organizations, including the Committee for Equity in Mechanical Engineering (CEME), our K-12 outreach student organizers, and the Graduate Engineering Annual Research and Recruitment Symposium (GEARRS) committee.
+We actively partner with our graduate student-led organizations, including the Committee for Equity in Mechanical Engineering (CEME), our K-12 outreach student organizers, and the Graduate Student Advisory Board (GSAB).
 If you join us in Boulder, we hope that you will particiate in of these groups; they are a great way to make lifelong friends and to contribute to our graduate program's unique and supportive culture.